 Stops usually sit just beyond the line (below in an uptrend, above in a downtrend), with enough room for a wick.

-Targets are the obvious magnets: prior swing highs/lows, the next supply/demand zone, or the other side of the structure.
+Targets are prior swing highs/lows, the next supply/demand zone, or the other side of the structure.

-If the trend is really paying, trailing behind higher lows/lower highs (or even tracking the trendline) keeps you in the move without round-tripping the profit.
+If the trend is paying, trail behind higher lows/lower highs (or track the trendline) to stay in the move.

 How Do You Trade a Trendline Break and Retest?

-You can usually place the stop beyond the retest swing point instead of right on the line, which often sets up 1.5R–2R+ without needing a monster move.
+Better risk control: you can often place the stop beyond the retest swing point instead of right on the line.

 How Do You Trade Trendline Channels?

-If price leaves the channel with a strong close and follow-through, stop treating it like a mean-reversion game.
+This works best when price respects the range.
+If price leaves the channel with a strong close and follow-through, stop trading it like mean reversion and start treating it as a breakout.

 For more depth on these three proven trendline strategies, the guide covers variations and ways to tune them to different market conditions.